 Sleep paralysis happens when the brain incapacitates the body to prevent it from acting out the vivid dreams occurring during REM (or, rapid eye movement) sleep.
 It often comes with a feeling of immobility, and a sense of choking.

-The good news?
-It’s absolutely normal.
+The good news is, it’s absolutely normal.
 Even if it’s terrifying.

 But when sleep paralysis happens outside of deep sleep — when a person is just dozing off or waking up — it can be “disruptive of the architecture of sleep,” said Baland Jalal, a researcher who investigates the phenomenon.
 That could lead to more sleep paralysis.
 People with poor sleeping habits experience the phenomenon more frequently.